-FORTE CLOUD is an AWS Advanced Consulting Partner and Authorized Reseller in Egypt with SAP Competency.
+FORTE CLOUD is an AWS Advanced Consulting Partner, Solution Provider, and Value-Added Reseller in MEA with SAP Competency.

 SAB Holding needed to move its core IT systems to Amazon Web Services (AWS) from another cloud provider.
 It was a large migration involving 29 servers and over 23 terabytes of data.
 The move took two and a half months and helped the company to cut IT costs by 46 percent.